sockeqwe/mosby/viewstate.md

 In `onNewViewStateInstance() ` we have to specify what to do on first Activity start, because no previous `ViewState` instance exists to restore.
 In `showA(A a)` and `showB(B b)` we have to save the information that we are displays `A` or `B` into our `ViewState`.
 We are almost done, only  `MyCustomViewState` implementation is missing:

 {% highlight java %}
-public class MyCustomViewState implements RestoreableViewState<MyCustomView> {
+public class MyCustomViewState implements RestorableViewState<MyCustomView> {

   private final String KEY_STATE = "MyCustomViewState-flag";
   private final String KEY_DATA = "MyCustomViewState-data";